 In order to open and fund an HSA, an individual must be enrolled in an HSA-qualified HDHP.
 To be eligible: you cannot be enrolled in Medicare or Medicaid, you cannot be claimed as a dependent on another person's tax return, you must be over the age of 18, and you cannot be covered by another insurance plan, unless it is another HSA-qualified HDHP.
+Having a balance in a general-purpose Medical FSA, including an account held by your spouse, is considered other coverage and makes you ineligible to contribute to an HSA.

 Can I combine a Medical Flexible Spending Account with my HSA?

-No. If you actively contribute to an HSA, you become ineligible to participate in the Medical FSA.
+No. If you or your spouse actively contribute to an HSA, you become ineligible to participate in the Medical FSA.
 You may, however, participate in a Limited Flexible Spending Account, which covers vision and dental expenses only (if offered by your employer), to assist in building your HSA balance.